Privacy Policy

 1. Controller and Scope

 1.2.
-The controller is the Redacto licensor identified in Section 12 of the Russian license offer for individuals.
+The controller is the Redacto licensor identified in Section 12 of the license offer for individuals.
 Contact details for privacy requests are listed in the same section.

 2. Summary